torbsd/torbsd.github.io/index.md

 BSD Unix is an open source operating system family noted for its security and stability.
 The major BSD projects include [FreeBSD](https://www.freebsd.org), [NetBSD](https://www.netbsd.org), [OpenBSD](http://www.openbsd.org) and [DragonFly BSD](http://www.dragonflybsd.org), with a number of tangential projects including [pfSense](https://www.pfsense.org), [FreeNAS](https://www.freenas.org) and [PC-BSD](https://www.pcbsd.org).
 BSD software such as [OpenSSH](http://www.openssh.com) is the default communication tool for innumerable devices on the internet.
 BSD software is renowned for its internet infrastructure role since its earliest days.

-The Tor Project continues to play a critical role in anonymity and privacy solutions.
+The Tor Project continues to play a critical component in anonymity and privacy solutions.
 With increasing surveillance and censorship, Tor is a vital tool, and the project has grown by leaps-and-bounds since originating with the US Naval Labs in the 1990’s.
 Hundreds of thousands rely on Tor’s operation in a world filled with threats to anonymity and privacy.

 While recognizing that the Tor Project is dynamic open source project with a vibrant community, we are also concerned with the overwhelming GNU/Linux monoculture that is an Achilles’ Heel.
 Monocultures in nature are dangerous, as vulnerabilities are held in common across a broad spectrum.
 Diversity means single vulnerabilities are less likely to harm the entire ecosystem.
 In a global anonymity network, monocultures are potentially disastrous.
 A single kernel vulnerability in GNU/Linux impacting Tor relays could be devastating.
 We want to see a stronger Tor network, and we believe one critical ingredient for that is operating